 In 1976 a two-stage operation for anatomical correction for children of a complex condition known as ‘transposition of the great vessels’ - in which the aorta and pulmonary artery leave the wrong side of the heart - was pioneered at Harefield.
 Harefield surgeons started doing the operation in the first few weeks of the child’s life and were probably the first in the world to perform one successfully.
 In 1982 the first successful single-stage correction was performed on a neonate.

-In 1983, Professor Yacoub carried out the first heart/lung transplant worldwide and the following year he performed a heart transplant on a baby less than a month old.
+In 1983, Professor Yacoub carried out the first heart-lung transplant in Europe, and the following year he performed a heart transplant on a baby less than a month old.

 In May 1987, the first ‘Domino Procedure’ was performed.
 It was believed that transplanting both the heart and lungs together was more successful than transplanting lungs alone.
 But in cystic fibrosis patients whose lungs needed transplanting but whose hearts were healthy, this meant a healthy heart was removed - making it available for transplant.
 The Domino Procedure is the process whereby a patient in need of a heart transplant was lined up to receive this healthy heart.